jwestrom/twitch-giveaway-chatbot/README.md

 !reopen
   [admins only]
-  Just reopen giveaway with the same keyword or ! gievaway if it's closed
+  Just reopen giveaway with the same keyword or !giveaway if it's closed

 !close
   [admins only]